syncfusion-content/wpf-docs/wpf/Breadcrumb/Mouse-Support.md

 ---
 layout: post
 title: Mouse Support in WPF Breadcrumb control | Syncfusion
-description: Learn here all about Mouse Support support in Syncfusion WPF Breadcrumb (HierarchyNavigator) control and more.
+description: Learn here all about Mouse Support in Syncfusion WPF Breadcrumb (HierarchyNavigator) control, its elements and more details.
 platform: wpf
 control: Hierarchical Navigator
 documentation: ug